 The Venue: Airbnb

 My husband and I wanted a backyard wedding, but our San Francisco yard was too small.
 We could have rented a park, but city regulations meant we couldn’t play amplified music and would have to leave by 4 p.m.

-As long-time Airbnb users, we figured we might be able to rent a house with a yard.
-A quick search showed us there were not only plenty of options, but many within a short walk of our house.
+As longtime Airbnb users, we figured we might be able to rent a house with a yard.
+A quick search showed us there were not only plenty of options, but many were within a short walk of our house.

 To find available properties, we used the keyword “backyard” and clicked the option “suitable for events” under the “more filters” option.
 You can also input the maximum number of guests (16+), which will show you a ton of results that advertise as event space, for as low as $500 per weekend.

-For $1,000 altogether, we got a two-bedroom apartment with a giant backyard.
+For $1,000 total, we got a two-bedroom apartment with a giant backyard.
 As an added bonus, we earned some of that money back by housing a few guests there!

 We spent an extra $250 on a gardener to clear leaves and plant fresh flowers beforehand.
 Our host was more than happy to let us beautify his yard.